Denver CO Lawyers

 • Swerving or other reckless driving

-If a police officer did not have a reasonable suspicion as to why they pulled you over, later on in your case your Denver DUI defense lawyer can file a motion to suppress.
+If a police officer did not have a reasonable suspicion as to why they pulled you over, later on in your case your DUI lawyer can file a motion to suppress.
 Therefore, reasonable suspicion is a crucial aspect of DUI arrests.

 Police Questioning